 Certain industries (usually high priced products, high specialisation – think legal, plastic surgery) are full of companies who spend big dollars on SEO.
 Enter these markets with a long term view and deep pockets!

-There’s no point trying to rank for ‘kitchen builder’ and all your website talks about it ‘bathroom renovations’.
+There’s no point trying to rank for ‘kitchen builder’ and all your website talks about is ‘bathroom renovations’.
 Create the best content you can on the topics you want to be found for.

 Did you know that most traffic (~70%) comes to a website from keywords that get less than 10 searches per month?
-Sometimes, fixating on a high volume keyword can take you away from the bigger picture.
-Make sure you write high quality, in depth content – it will bring in 100’s of lower volume terms to your site.
-The lower the search volume, the easier it is to rank.
+Sometimes, fixating on a high volume, highly competitive keyword can take you away from the bigger picture.
+Make sure you write high quality and in depth content – it will bring in 100’s of lower volume keywords to your site, but usually highly highly targeted leads.
+The lower the search volume of a keyword, the easier it is to rank.

-If you want to do well in Google, you need to tell them that you’re a real business.
-Sounds like common sense but many don’t do this fundamental step.
-This improves the trust that Google will have in your business.
+If you want to do well in Google, you need to show them that you’re a real business.
+Sounds like common sense but many don’t do this fundamental step of getting trust from Google.
 Sign up at https://www.google.com/business/ to claim your listing.